jfassett1/imperceptible_acoustic_attack/README.md

 - `--frequency_masking`: If set, enables frequency masking (default: `False`).
 - `--masker_cores`: Number of cores allocated for masking threshold (default: `0`).
 - `--window_size`: Window size for FFT (default: `2048`).

+# Organization

+## Path Logging

+Generated noise will be saved according to the arguments.
+Its path will be printed at the end of training.
+It will also be saved in paths.txt in the main directory (created when running the script).